adrien2p/adrien2p/README.md

 - 💻 I'm fullstack web developer
 - 📍 I'm from France
-- 🕸️ I am passionate tech and astrophysics
+- 🕸️ I am passionate in tech and astrophysics
 - 🤝 I like to meet new people
 - 🤓 I like to learn about new tech